Boy, 14, charged with murder after ‘much loved’ teenager stabbed to death

 Have you been affected by this story?
 Get in touch with zoe.tidman@independent.co.uk

-On Friday, the CPS said a 14-year-old boy had been charged with murder, attempted wounding with intent and having a bladed article in public.
+On Friday, the Crown Prosecution Service said a 14-year-old boy had been charged with murder, attempted wounding with intent and having a bladed article in public.
+He cannot be named for legal reasons.

 He was due to appear at Newcastle Magistrates’ Court later on Friday morning.